jayshah41099/Pycastination/README.md

 22  Image_watermarking.py - it watermarks the image with given text.

-23  Insertion_sort.py - it starts the first loop in right direction and second loop will go in left from the chosen point.

-24  LCM.py - it finds out least common number, which is divisible by both entered numbers.
+23  LCM.py - it finds out least common number, which is divisible by both entered numbers.

-25  Lang_Detect_Translate.py - it detects the language other than english and translates into english.
+24  Lang_Detect_Translate.py - it detects the language other than english and translates into english.

-26  Laptop_notification.py - simple notification to remind you take break "Advanced version reminder app in python directory".
+25  Laptop_notification.py - simple notification to remind you take break "Advanced version reminder app in python directory".

-27  List_quiz_prep.py - it is a set of questions around list topic

-28  Mortgage_Calculator.py - it calculates you monthly payment, each month and yearly principal and interest of the mortage loan.
+26  Mortgage_Calculator.py - it calculates you monthly payment, each month and yearly principal and interest of the mortage loan.

-29  Number_game.py - it allows you to guess a number in 3 attempts.
+27  Number_game.py - it allows you to guess a number in 3 attempts.

-30  Organizer.py - it organizes the text file in alphabatical order.
+28  Organizer.py - it organizes the text file in alphabatical order.

-31  Palindrome.py - it identifies the word that spells same from forward or backword - Palindrome Words
+29  Palindrome.py - it identifies the word that spells same from forward or backword - Palindrome Words

-32  Password_protected.py - it createes password protected pdf file.
+30  Password_protected.py - it createes password protected pdf file.

-33  Perfect_number.py - the sum of all possible divisible of the number is equal to number.
+31  Perfect_number.py - the sum of all possible divisible of the number is equal to number.
 1 + 2 + 3 == 6 and 6 is divisible by 123.

-34  Photo_locker.py - it locks your photo using generated key.

-35  Photo_unlocker.py - it unlocks your photo using the generated key.

-36  Qrcode_Generator.py - generates QR code for any link/website.

-37  Repeat_Char_Counter.py - it counts charcter occorences in the single statement.

-38  Roman_to_Decimal.py - it converts roman numbers in decimal.

-39  Screen_Recorder.py - records the screen activity and saves in mp4 file format.

-40  Secure_password_generator.py - it generates a random combination of secure password.

-41  Selection_sort.py - it goes through charcter by charcter and swaps them based on lower and higher number.

-42  Speech_to_Text.py - it converts speech into text format.

-43  StickyNotes.py - it converts xlsx file and shows the upcoming tasks.

-44  StickyNotes_GUI.py - it converts xlsx file and shows the upcoming tasks in interactive user interface.

-45  StopWatch.py - it creates a countdown of seconds like a timer.

-46  Swap.py - it swaps the first element with last element entered as input.

-47  Unzip.py - it unzip the zip folder.

-48  Url_shortner.py - it shortens the url.

-49  VoiceRecorder.py - it records voice for duration entered via system argument

-50  WordClouds_bg.py - creates a background image from text, which higlights different text as cloud.

-51  Zip_address.py - it generates address from the zipcode.

-52  bracode.py - create a barcode from numeric data.

-53  bubble_sort.py - it goes from bottom to top in reverse order pushes(swaps) lower charcter upwards and sorts it.

-54  captcha_generator.py - generates captcha easy and difficult both .

-55  countdown_timer.py - it is a countdown timer and alerts.

-56  factors_generator.py - it generates factors of enterd number.

-57  fibonacci_generator.py - it generates the fibonacci sequence based on first two integers and length of the sequence.

-58  password_authenticator.py - it authenticates the entered password via user based on database entry.

-59  pdf_to_speech.py - it reads out content of the pdf file.

-60  pdf_to_word.py - converts pdf files into word.

-61  png_to_jpg.py - converts png file into jpeg format

-62  prime_finder.py - it findes the prime numbers smaller than given number.

-63  random_card.py - it selects a random card from the deck of 52 cards

-64  vulnerability_scanner.py - it scans url for potential IDOR, SQL Injection or CSRF vulnerabilities.

-65  weather.py - generates real-time weather information based on location and also provide next 5 days weather forecast.

-66  word_permutation.py - it generates permutation of enterd string.

-67  word_to_pdf.py - convertes word/text file in pdf format.
+32  Photo_locker.py - it locks your photo using generated key.

+33  Photo_unlocker.py - it unlocks your photo using the generated key.

+34  Qrcode_Generator.py - generates QR code for any link/website.

+35  Repeat_Char_Counter.py - it counts charcter occorences in the single statement.

+36  Roman_to_Decimal.py - it converts roman numbers in decimal.

+37  Screen_Recorder.py - records the screen activity and saves in mp4 file format.

+38  Secure_password_generator.py - it generates a random combination of secure password.

+39  Speech_to_Text.py - it converts speech into text format.

+40  StickyNotes.py - it converts xlsx file and shows the upcoming tasks.

+41  StickyNotes_GUI.py - it converts xlsx file and shows the upcoming tasks in interactive user interface.

+42  StopWatch.py - it creates a countdown of seconds like a timer.

+43  Swap.py - it swaps the first element with last element entered as input.

+44  Unzip.py - it unzip the zip folder.

+45  Url_shortner.py - it shortens the url.

+46  VoiceRecorder.py - it records voice for duration entered via system argument

+47  WordClouds_bg.py - creates a background image from text, which higlights different text as cloud.

+48  Zip_address.py - it generates address from the zipcode.

+49  bracode.py - create a barcode from numeric data.

+50  captcha_generator.py - generates captcha easy and difficult both .

+51  countdown_timer.py - it is a countdown timer and alerts.

+52  factors_generator.py - it generates factors of enterd number.

+53  fibonacci_generator.py - it generates the fibonacci sequence based on first two integers and length of the sequence.

+54  password_authenticator.py - it authenticates the entered password via user based on database entry.

+55  pdf_to_speech.py - it reads out content of the pdf file.

+56  pdf_to_word.py - converts pdf files into word.

+57  png_to_jpg.py - converts png file into jpeg format

+58  prime_finder.py - it findes the prime numbers smaller than given number.

+59  random_card.py - it selects a random card from the deck of 52 cards

+60  vulnerability_scanner.py - it scans url for potential IDOR, SQL Injection or CSRF vulnerabilities.

+61  weather.py - generates real-time weather information based on location and also provide next 5 days weather forecast.

+62  word_permutation.py - it generates permutation of enterd string.

+63  word_to_pdf.py - convertes word/text file in pdf format.